rutgerhofste/docker_fastai/readme.md

 SSH into your instance and run the nvidia-docker container:

-`nvidia-docker run --name fastai -it -p 8888:8888 rutgerhofste/docker_conda_jupyter:cuda9.0 bash`
+`nvidia-docker run --name fastai -it -p 8888:8888 rutgerhofste/docker_fastai:ec2v02 bash`

 Add `sudo` to this command if your user has insufficient permissions.
-[Docs](https://docs.docker.com/install/linux/linux-postinstall/)
+You can change this [here](https://docs.docker.com/install/linux/linux-postinstall/).

 ## Step 3 Setup the Jupyter Notebook